QingrunZhangLab/cLD/README.md

 LigPlot+’s: https://www.ebi.ac.uk/thornton-srv/software/LigPlus/manual/manual.html

-### Data source and quality control
-We use the software plink: plink="/path_to_plink/plink".
-The code is 'Data source and quality control.sh'

-### Go and KEGG pathway analysis
-Using ‘clusterProfiler’ R package, the code is 'Go and KEGG pathway **'analysis.R'**

 ### Find High cLD with no interactions reported
 **'HighcldInteractionFilter.py'** is to find the gene pairs with large cLD but no interaction reported in the given databases.
 The inputs are: